-9.1 Previous provable comparable experience of new or rehired employees in the Retail Grocery Industry shall be considered, provided such past experience is claimed by the employee on his/her employment application, setting forth the past experience being claimed.
+9.1 Previous provable comparable experience of new or rehired employees in the retail grocery industry shall be considered provided such past experience is claimed by the employee on his/her employment application setting forth the past experience being claimed.
 Such past experience shall be considered in the following manner:

-9.1.1 Apprentice - If less than two years have elapsed since last employed in comparable experience, full credit is given, if more than two years, no credit shall be given.

-9.1.2 Journeyman - If less than two years have elapsed, employee shall be considered a Journeyman; if two to three years have elapsed, employee shall be considered a Senior Apprentice; if three to four years have elapsed, the employee shall be considered a Junior Apprentice for a period of three months, then given Senior Apprentice rate for five months, then given Journeyman rate.

-9.1.3 If more than four years have elapsed, no credit shall be given.

-9.2 The burden of providing the proof of previous comparable experience rests solely with the employee.
+- 9.1.1 Apprentice: If less than two (2) years have elapsed since last employed in comparable experience, full credit is given; if more than two (2) years, no credit shall be given. - 9.1.2 Journeyperson: If less than two (2) years have elapsed, employee shall be considered a Journeyperson; if two (2) to three (3) years have elapsed, employee shall be considered a Senior Apprentice; if three (3) to four (4) years have elapsed, the employee shall be considered a Junior Apprentice for a period of three (3) months, then given Senior Apprentice rate for five (5) months, then given Journeyperson rate. - 9.1.3 If more than four (4) years have elapsed, no credit shall be given. - 9.2 The burden of providing the proof of previous comparable experience rests solely with the employee.
 Should the employee fail to produce proof of previous experience which would cause a change in the wage rate assigned by the Employer within thirty (30) days of employment, then any adjustment to be made in the employee's wage rate need only be made prospectively from the date such proof is finally provided.

-9.3 The parties recognize and agree that the provisions of this Agreement require actual work on the job for appropriate experience.
-Accordingly, provision is made in this Agreement for advancement through Apprentice classifications on the basis of actual hours worked for the Employer.